 Constructed in 1986, the Niagara River Recreation Trail is a paved path for non-motorized traffic.
 It is divided into four scenic sections, each with its own history and high adventure set amidst lovely countryside.
 It takes one to two hours to pedal leisurely each of these sections: (1) Niagara-on-the-Lake to Queenston; (2) Queenston to the Whirlpool Aero Car; (3) Chippawa to Black Creek; (4) Black Creek to Fort Erie.
-In 2007, Niagara Parks worked with volunteers to implement distance markings every 500 metres along the length of the Trail.
-The markings are designed to heighten safety on the trail and to allow trail users to know how far they have traveled.

-Trail users are cautioned that the Trail was not designed to accommodate small wheel devices such as roller blades, roller skates or skateboards.
+Trail users are cautioned that the Recreation Trail was not designed to accommodate small wheeled devices such as roller blades, roller skates or skateboards.
 Portions of the Trail are shared with motorized vehicles and traverse public roadways and private driveways.
 Trail users must obey all traffic regulations and be careful, courteous and respectful of public and private property.